BROADSoftware/HADeploy/docsite/docs/plugins_reference/hbase/hbase_namespaces.md

 ```
 In this case, you need to set no_remove: True, as the default namespace can't of course be removed.
 Otherwise, an error will be generated.
 And, of course managed: False.

-Note this is optional, as HADeploy internally create such definition for all namespace used but not declared.
+Note this is optional, as HADeploy internally create such definition in this case (Only for the default namespace)

 An example with a bound [Apache Ranger policy](../ranger/hbase_ranger_policies):
 ```yaml